SHIPWRECK COINS & ARTEFACTS

 ANTIQUE SHIPWRECK PORTHOLE.

-Antique ship's porthole or scuttle recovered from the wreck of HMHS REWA which was torpedoed 19 miles West of Hartland Point on 4th January 1918.
+A large antique ship's porthole or scuttle recovered from the wreck of HMHS REWA which was torpedoed 19 miles West of Hartland Point on 4th January 1918.
 She was a 7308 ton hospital ship that was carrying 279 wounded soldiers.
 Remarkably only 4 lives were lost during the sinking.
 Opening brass and glass door, brass back plate with double dog clamps.
-20 inch / 51cm max diameter.

 SHIPWRECK TREASURE, WRECK COIN